Utsav Lal

-Utsav Lal (born August 18, 1992) is an Indian pianist, educator, composer, and performing musician.
-Based out of New York, his work on the piano has been deeply influenced by Dhrupad and Indian classical music.
+Utsav Lal (Hindi: उत्सव लाल; b.
+August 18, 1992) is an Indian pianist, educator, composer, and performing musician.
+Based in Brooklyn, New York, his work on the piano has been deeply influenced by Dhrupad and Indian classical music.

 Biography

 Utsav Lal has performed several piano concerts with a repertoire of Indian ragas at venues including Carnegie Hall, New York, John F. Kennedy Center, Washington DC, India Habitat Centre, New Delhi, KonsertHuset, Sweden, Southbank Centre, London and others.
 Lal holds a Bachelors in Jazz from the Royal Conservatoire of Scotland, Glasgow and a Masters in Contemporary Improvisation from the New England Conservatory of Music, Boston.

 Lal won Ireland's MAMA Award (2008) for Multiculturalism in the individual category, Yamaha Jazz Scholar award (2014), TiE Aspire Young Indian Achiever Award (2012) and was named a Young Steinway Artist (2010) by piano-makers, Steinway & Sons.